MahmoodJamshidian/BrainFuck/README.md

   next pointer **`/`** and pre pre pointer **`\`** to select pointer and switch between them.

-  > NOTE: when you go to the next pointer and there is no pointer, a new pointer is created, and the new pointer is placed in the position of the previous pointer.
+  > **NOTE**: when you go to the next pointer and there is no pointer, a new pointer is created, and the new pointer is placed in the position of the previous pointer.
 This means that the new pointer points to a part of the memory that the previous pointer points to

   **`{`** and **`}`** characters are used for pointer loop